diem/client-sdk-python/mini-wallet.md

 	                                  wallet application; if '-i' option is used, this option overwrites hrp configured by
 	                                  '-i' option.

+	  --wait-for-target-timeout INTEGER
+	                                  Before start test, the target wallet
+	                                  application host port should be ready for connection.
+This is wait timeout (seconds)
+	                                  for the port ready.  [default: 20]

+	  --include-offchain-v2           Include offchain v2 test suites  [default:
+	                                  False]

 	  -h, --help                      Show this message and exit.
 	```